outde-xyz/website/content/Discussions/2020-04-29_graf_semirings.md

 1. $\mathit{ab}$,
 1. $\mathit{b\$}$.

-We can write this as a single formula.
+We can write this as a single formula that doesn't make a lick of sense at this point:

 $$G(\mathit{\$abab\$}) := f(\$a) \otimes f(ab) \otimes f(ba) \otimes f(ab) \otimes f(b\$)$$

-This looks fancy, but I haven't really done anything substantial here.
+It sure looks fancy, but I haven't really done anything substantial here.
 Let's break this formula down into its components:

 - $G(\mathit{\$abab\$})$ is the value that the grammar $G$ assigns to the string $\mathit{\$abab\$}$.
+  Since $G$ is categorical, this can be $1$ for *well-formed* or $0$ for *ill-formed*.
 - $:=$ means "is defined as".
 - $f$ is some mystery function that maps each bigram to some value.
-- $\otimes$ is another mystery function that combines the values produced by $f$.
+- $\otimes$ is some mystery operation that combines the values produced by $f$.

-All I'm saying is that if we want to know whether our SL grammar $G$ considers $\mathit(\$abab\$)$ well-formed, then we do this by first mapping each bigram in the string to some value and the computing a composite value from the values of all bigrams.
+The formula expresses in mathematical terms the most fundamental rule of SL grammars: the value that $G$ assigns to $\mathit(\$abab\$)$ depends on the bigrams that occur in the string.
+Each bigram in the string is mapped to some value, and then all these values are combined into an aggregate value for the string.
-The only reason this looks weird is because I haven't told you what $f$ and $\otimes$ are.
+The only reason the formula looks weird is because I haven't told you what $f$ and $\otimes$ are.

-The answer is, they can be lots of things.
+The cool thing is, $f$ and $\otimes$ can be lots of things.
-But here is one system that will work for a categorical grammar.
+That's exactly what will allow us to unify categorical and gradient grammars.
+But let's not get ahead of ourselves, let's just focus on $f$ and $\otimes$ for our categorical example grammar $G$.

+We start with $f$.
-First, $f$ maps a bigram $b$ to $1$ if it is a member of $G$, which means that $G$ lists $b$ as a licit bigram.
+This function maps a bigram $b$ to $1$ if it is a licit bigram according to our grammar $G$.
 If $b$ is not a licit bigram, $f$ maps it to $0$.

 $$
 f(b) :=
 \begin{cases}
-1 & \text{if } b \in G\\
+1 & \text{if } b \text{ is a licit bigram of } G\\
 0 & \text{otherwise}
 \end{cases}
 $$

-Let's do this for the formula above.
+Let's go back to the formula above and fill in the corresponding values according to $f$ and $G$.

 $$
 \begin{align*}